Tips on Learning Latin Dance

 Practice Practice PRACTICE!

 Practice is really the only way to improve your dancing - but it is hardly a chore given the energetic atmosphere created by the music!
 The best way to practise is to form a small network of regular dance partners that frequent the same places you do.
 (Check out the list of places to dance Salsa in your area) Don't ever be too scared to ask someone who's better than you for a dance - if they are any sort of decent person they should be happy to dance with you, particularly is you are a beginner and eager to learn.

-Never lose sight that Salsa & Bachata should be fun!!
+Never lose sight that Latin dancing should be fun!!
 It is also important to recognise that everyone has good days and bad days.
 There are times when you feel you're improving allot, then the next time you dance you wonder why you're going backwards after all the time and effort you've invested.
 It's also only natural to gauge your progress against everyone else around you and on these gloomy days, it's very easy to feel disheartened by your seeming lack of progress as opposed to other more advanced dancers.
 But don't despair!!
 Let these more experienced dancers INSPIRE you rather than intimidate you.
-Have faith in your ability - one day, you too will be a dancer others will look up to and admire.
+Have faith in your ability, trust the process for learning and one day, you too will be a dancer others will look up to and admire.
 Don't forget even the most advanced dancers were once beginners!
 Good luck and have fun!